 INSTRUCTIONS FOR HOW TO APPLY SCHOOLS FOR ABHES INSTITUTIONAL ACCREDITATION

 Thank you for your interest in seeking institutional accreditation by the Accrediting Bureau of Health Education Schools (ABHES).
 ABHES is recognized by the U.S. Department of Education as an accreditor of private, postsecondary institutions in the United States offering predominantly allied health education programs leading to a certificate, diploma, Associate of Applied Science, Associate of Occupational Science, Academic Associate degree and/or Baccalaureate degree including those offered via distance education.
 Please see Chapter II, Section A, Subsection I, on Basic Eligibility from the ABHES Accreditation Manual.
 If, after review of these requirements, you feel that your institution meets the criteria and is ready to apply for accreditation, please complete the Institutional Application for Accreditation and submit it along with the following required documents:

 1) A current school catalog;

 2) Completed Ownership Disclosure Form;

 4) Appropriate application fee payment (separate fee for each campus location).
-Payment must be in the form of a check made payable to ABHES (see Fees) ; and
+Payment must be in the form of a check made payable to ABHES (see Appendix H of the Accreditation Manual) ; and

 APPLICATION SUBMISSION INSTRUCTIONS

 APPLICANTS should submit a completed application packet via e-mail to email@example.com.
 This may require documents to be professionally scanned as a JPG, TIF, Microsoft-Compatible, or ADOBE PDF to ensure that all information is legible and organized for ease of an electronic review.
 All documents must include the required original signatures where applicable.

 An application packet may also be submitted on CD Rom or USB drive(mailed to the address below).
 When saving required documents, a separate document should be made and appropriately labeled and formatted as described above.

 Each attachment/file should be named according to its content (e.g., “Application”, “Ownership Disclosure Form”, “Catalog”, "Reviewed Financial Statement", etc.).